Derek Klena: Life and career

 In 2016, he was cast to star as Dmitry in the original production of Anastasia, the stage musical adaptation of the animated film of the same name.
 Premiering in Hartford, Connecticut, in March 2016, it opened on Broadway in April 2017.
 After a year with the production, he left to take part in the original Cambridge, Massachusetts, production of Jagged Little Pill, a musical based on the music of Alanis Morissette.
 The Broadway production opened in December 2019.
 Klena was nominated for a Tony Award for Best Featured Actor in a Musical for his portrayal of Nick Healy.
 The show went on hiatus in March 2020 and reopened in October 2021 but closed a few months later due to the Omicron surge in New York City.

 In May 2022, he replaced Aaron Tveit as Christian in Moulin Rouge! on Broadway.
 He left the cast in January 2023 and returned in April that same year for three months.
 In February 2023, he starred as Joe Gillis opposite Stephanie J. Block as Norma in Sunset Boulevard at the Kennedy Center.
 On 8 January 2024, it was announced Klena would return to Moulin Rouge! on 6 February replacing Casey Cott.
 He left the cast on 21 July.
 Klena returned to the role of Fiyero in Wicked for a limited engagement lasting from May 27-June 8, 2025.

+In December 2025, it was announced that Klena had been selected as an Entertainment Player and Pitcher for the Savannah Bananas Banana Ball Championship League baseball team.

 Personal life

 Klena resides in New York City.
 He married his longtime girlfriend Elycia Scriven in 2018.
 In April 2022, Klena and his wife announced that they were expecting their first child.
 The couple welcomed a son, Dax Arthur Klena, on September 8, 2022.
+Their second son, Otto, was born in 2024.